-The vast majority of people with asthma can wear a non-medical mask or face covering safely.
-If you are unable to wear a non-medical mask without experiencing breathing issues, do not wear a mask.
-Instead, make sure you are practicing physical distancing by maintaining a 2-metre distance.
-Schedule an appointment with your healthcare provider as soon as possible to go over your Asthma Action Plan and review your asthma symptoms.
+The vast majority of people with asthma can wear a mask safely.
+If you are unable to wear a mask without experiencing breathing difficulty, schedule an appointment with your healthcare provider as soon as possible to go over your Asthma Action Plan and review your asthma symptoms and control.
 Your healthcare provider may suggest or ask you to consider other options to protect yourself.

 Each individual’s asthma is unique, and should be evaluated on a case-by-case basis.